chetansuthar734/langgraph_fastapi_server/README.md

 >client get reponse back from server.

 [2].
 Render message and ui based on  Message type and id
+>setMessage for stream chunk and setState for stream state from server
 >client render message and ui based on message type(based on message type we render ui) and id(for streaming chunk and partial response from agent)
->(important) client  render streaming chunk to bubble and after get content full list of message state render and setMessage("") flush , and setState() update
+>(important) client  render streaming chunk to bubble and after get state render and setMessage("") flush , and setState() render to ui

 [3]. graph run type   output = graph.stream(input , config, stream_mode )/.astream()/.astream_events()